tonytins/SimPackageKit/README.md

 ### Minimum macOS version

 As of Swift 5, the minimum supported version of macOS is 10.10 Yosemite but Sims 2: Super Collection only supports macOS 10.12.6 Sierra or later.
-In order to avoid any future compatibility problems, SimPackageKit's minimum macOS target is the same as the Super Collection.
+SimPackageKit enforces the same minimum as Super Collection's in order to avoid any future problems with potential tools accidentally targetting lower then what is actually supported by the game.

 ## License